pollination/pollination-docs/get-started/download-and-install-plugins.md

 {% endhint %}

 ### Step 1

 {% hint style="warning" %}
 Rhino must be closed before running the installer to install or uninstall Pollination.
 {% endhint %}

 ![](<../.gitbook/assets/image (150) (1) (1) (1).png>)

-Double-click on the "PollinationRHGHPluginInstaller-latest.exe" file to start the installation.
+Double-click on the `PollinationRHGHInstaller.exe` file to start the installation.
 The installer can also be used to remove components, update Pollination, or uninstall previous versions of Pollination.
 If you already have a version of Pollination installed then the installer will automatically show these options.

-{% hint style="info" %}
-The installer also updates Ladybug Tools for Grasshopper.
-So if are an existing user of Ladybug Tools and have custom libraries for Honeybee that you'd like to maintain, please use the following process to backup your files.

-1. Go to C:\Users\\\[USERNAME]\ladybug\_tools\resources\standards\\
-2. Copy the "honeybee\_standards" folder to another location before running the installer
-3. Once the installer is executed, you can copy "honeybee\_standards" folder back to the original location.
-{% endhint %}

 ###